How Many Cups Are In 1/2 Gallon

 Result: There are 8 cups in 1/2 gallon.

-This straightforward arithmetic confirms that half a gallon equals eight standard U.So s. cups But it adds up..
+This straightforward arithmetic confirms that half a gallon equals eight standard U.Which means s. cups Not complicated — just consistent.
+But it adds up..

 Practical Applications of the Conversion